mighdoll/clank/README.md

 Store AI agent files and notes in a separate git repository.
 Git-ignored symlinks make the files visible in your projects.

+Common commands:
 - **`clank add`** to move files to the overlay.
+- **`clank rm`** to remove files from the overlay.
 - **`clank link`** to connect overlay files to your project.
-- **`clank unlink`** to disconnect.
 - **`clank commit`** to commit changes in the overlay repository.
-- **`clank check`** to show overlay status and help realign overlay files when your project restructures.
+- **`clank check`** to show overlay status and find misaligned files.

 ## Why a Separate Repository?

-Clank stores your AI agent files (CLAUDE.md, commands, notes) in a separate git repository symlinks them into your project.
+Clank stores your AI agent files (CLAUDE.md, commands, notes) in a separate git repository and symlinks them into your project.
 This separation provides key advantages:

 - **Different Review Cadence**: Update agent instructions, commands, and notes without requiring the same review process as production code.
 - **Work on Repos You Don't Control**: Add agent context to open source projects or third-party codebases without forking or modifying.